sebastien/select.js/README.md

 		in the current selection will be removed, while the given node list or selection will not be changed (but the nodes parent will change, obviously).

+`Selection.equals(node:Node|Selection):bool`

+:	Tells if this selection equals the given node or selection.

+//`Selection.redo(node:Node|Selection):Selection`
+//
+//:	Redo the selection in the given context, returning a new
+//		selection.
+//

+`Selection.wrap(node:Node):this`

+:	Wraps all the nodes in the give node and returns a new selection with the given node.
+		it is equivalent to `$(node).add(this)`

 `Selection.clone():Selection`